-At the third ABSEL meeting, Jim Gentry and Edward Reutzel (1977) reported on an inventory control game written by Ronald Frazer.
-The game's purpose was to give students an understanding of the complexity of the inventory control process.
-One of the key learning aspects of this game was for the students to "···devise a forecasting routine and incorporate it into the determination of the Economic Order Quantity (EOQ) and the reorder point" (p 224).
+Jim Gentry and Edward Reutzel (1977) reported on an inventory control game written by Ronald Frazer.
+Thy reported that the purpose of Frazer's game was to provide students with an understanding of the complexity of the inventory control process.
+One of the key learning aspects of this game was for the students to "···devise a forecasting routine and incorporate it into the determination of the Economic Order Quantity (EOQ) and the reorder point (Quote from page 224).
+Here again, accurate forecasting leads to grater firm performance and learning to forecast is a major attribute of playing a simulation..

-In a paper relating forecasting abilities to business simulation performance, LaFollette and Belohlav (1981, p186) wrote:
+In a paper relating forecasting abilities to business simulation performance, LaFollette and Belohlav (1981, p.
+186) wrote:

 "The forecasting accuracy of each group (team) reflected the quality of the decisions that then determined the company's performance.
-To put in another way, the accuracy of the forecasting of each group reflected that group's effectiveness"
+To put in another way, the accuracy of the forecasting of each group reflected that group's effectiveness" Varanelli and Fazio's paper (1981, p186) claimed that

-Varanelli and Fazio (1981, p186) presented a paper at ABSEL in which they claimed that "...to forecast future results is crucial to being a successful game participant."
+"...to forecast future results is crucial to being a successful game participant."

-In an early study of indicators of success, Gosenpud, Miessing and Milton (1984) conducted a stepwise regression using return on investment (ROI) as the dependent variable with four independent variables: forecast accuracy, strategic stability, price strategy and formal by 106 students who had played THE EXECUTIVE GAME.
+In an early study of indicators of success, Gosenpud, Miessing and Milton (1984) conducted a stepwise regression using return on investment (ROI) as the dependent variable with four independent variables.
+These variables were: forecast accuracy, strategic stability, price strategy and formal planning.
+The data for this study were supplied by 106 students who had played THE EXECUTIVE GAME.
 The result showed the independent variable with the greatest Beta value was forecast accuracy which also had the lowest "p" value of less the 0.0005.

-The need for good forecasting when playing business games was also recognized by Newell Chiesl (1987, p30) when he wrote:
+The need for good forecasting when playing business games was also recognized by Newell Chiesl (1987 when he wrote:

 "The value of the forecasting and planning technique is to provide a versimilitudinal (sic) experience for the students participating in a Business Simulation.
 The ultimate goal is to have students learn a planning technique.
-In order for the students to be successful in the computer game, they must be good record keepers, planners and forecasters."
+In order for the students to be successful in the computer game, they must be good record keepers, planners and forecasters," (quote from page 30).